Northwest Alliances

 Dr. Haiyan Cheng is a Computer Science professor at Willamette University’s School of Computing and Information Sciences.
 She received a Ph.D. in Computer Science and Applications from Virginia Tech.
 Specializing in scientific computing and applied machine learning, her research focuses on uncertainty quantification and reduction techniques for large-scale simulations, specifically on data assimilation for forecast systems.
 As a Principal Investigator for an NSF grant, she worked on nonlinear particle filters.
 She has supervised numerous student research projects, and was a recipient of the Mentoring Award for Undergraduate Research (MAUR) in 2021 from the National Center for Women & Information Technology (NCWIT).
 She chairs the school’s personnel committee and teaches core courses in computer science and data science.

-A photo of Dr. Becka Morgan
+Dr. Becka Morgan headshot

 Dr. Becka Morgan